naitik0009/snipit/README.md

 🛠️ Tech Stack
 Language: Scala 2.13.12

-Build Tool: SBT (Simple Build Tool) 1.9.7
+Build Tool: SBT 1.9.7

 Server: Cask (Synchronous, Flask-like)

-Database: PostgreSQL 13 (via Docker)
+Database: PostgreSQL 13

-ORM/Driver: Slick 3.4.1 (Raw SQL Mapping)
+ORM: Slick 3.4.1 (Raw SQL Mapping)

 JSON: Circe 0.14.6

-Security: JBcrypt (Password Hashing)
+Containerization: Docker & Docker Compose

+Base Image: Amazon Corretto 17 (Alpine) - Apple Silicon Compatible

-⚡ Getting Started
+⚡ Getting Started (The Fast Way)
+We have fully dockerized the ecosystem.
+You can run the entire backend (App + Database) with one command.

 1. Prerequisites

-Java 17+ installed.

-SBT installed.

 Docker installed and running.

+SBT installed (for building the JAR).

-2. Start the Infrastructure
+2. Build the Application Image

-Spin up the PostgreSQL database container.
+Before running Docker Compose, we must compile the code into a Fat JAR and build the container image.

 Bash
-docker-compose up -d
+# 1. Publish libraries locally (Required for compilation)
+cd scala-utils  && sbt clean publishLocal && cd ..
+cd scala-models && sbt clean publishLocal && cd ..

+# 2. Build the Fat JAR
+cd snipit
+sbt "project backend" assembly

-3. Build the Dependency Chain
+# 3. Build the Docker Image

-Since this utilizes a private local ecosystem, you must publish the shared libraries to your local Ivy cache before running the app.

-Step A: Publish Utils
+docker build -t snipit-backend:v1 -f backend/Dockerfile .
+3. Launch the Ecosystem

+Go back to the root workspace folder and start the cluster.

 Bash
-cd scala-utils
-sbt clean publishLocal
-Step B: Publish Data Models

-Bash
-cd ../scala-models
-sbt clean publishLocal
-4. Run the Application

-Now that dependencies are resolved, run the main server.

-Bash
-cd ../snipit
+cd ..
-sbt "project backend" run
-You should see: 🚀 Server online at http://localhost:8080/
+docker-compose up
+Database: Starts on port 5432.

+Backend: Starts on port 8080.

+Networking: The backend automatically discovers the database via the internal Docker network snipit-net.

 🔌 API Documentation
-You can interact with the API using curl.
+Once the containers are running, you can interact with the API via localhost:8080.

 1. Register a User

 Bash
 curl -X POST http://localhost:8080/api/register \
    -H "Content-Type: application/json" \
-   -d '{"username": "naitik", "password": "password123"}'
+   -d '{"username": "dockerUser", "password": "password123"}'
 2. Create a Snippet

 Copy the id from the registration response.